artkoder/cat-weather-new/README.md

 ## API Contract

 The backend consumes the public API contract via the `api/contract` git submodule pinned to the release tag `v1.0.0`.
+The canonical OpenAPI document lives at `api/contract/openapi.yaml`; keep the repository free from alternative copies so the contract stays single-sourced.

 ### Bumping the contract version